-The Common Core State Standards is the first effort by American states (43 to date) to set the same goals for student learning.
+The Common Core State Standards represent a collaboration by American states to set the same goals for student learning.
 Within the standards, explicit text levels are given across the grades to ensure that high school graduates are college and career ready.
 Beginning with the grade 2-3 band, target text levels have increased from previous recommendations.
 The Standards provide little guidance, however, on how to support the many students who struggle with current grade-level texts.
 TextProject has responded rapidly to this need with research-based resources that will guide and inform educators, parents, and community leaders.

 Adoption of the Common Core State Standards (CCSS) represents the first time that explicit complexity levels have been set for grade-level texts.
 The Standards give little guidance for how to support the many students who struggle to read complex texts.
 TextProject is responding to this need with research-based resources to guide educators in identifying appropriate texts for struggling readers.